 In this model, the sourcing agent is paid according to his working hours.

-Thus, the two major drawbacks for this pricing model is that you might pay more than the work is worth and, that you will receive the results later than necessary.
+You might pay more than the work is worth and will receive the results later than necessary.

 There will be no further costs.